SHA-2 encryption: Phase out of SHA-1

 Windows Product Key Activation for Windows Server 2008 and Windows Server 2008 R2

-You will need to apply the SHA-2 updates in order to successfully activate your Windows Product Key (WPK) after cloning AD.
+With U-Move version 2.8 or later, you will need to apply the SHA-2 updates in order to successfully activate your Windows Product Key (WPK) after cloning AD.

 For More Information